priyamac/stock-analysis/README.md

 <img src="Resources/2018_Stocks.png" width="400">
 </p>

 With the use of conditional formatting in VBA, cell colours turn red when the outcome is a negative return, a green for a positive one, which allows for a simplisitic illustration of the data.
 It is shown that in 2017, only 1 ticker, ‘Terp’, saw a negative return, in comparrion to 2018, where all but 2 tickers saw a negative turn.

 This data implies that two stocks, ENHP and RUN, would’ve been a good investment as they’re the only two stocks that saw positive returns in both 2017 and 2018.

 ### Refactoring Analysis

-The second aim of this paper was to refractor the code to loop through all the data once, collecting the same information, and determining whether the refactord code made the script run faster.
+The second aim of this paper was to refractor the code to loop through all the data once, collecting the same information, and determining whether the refactored code made the script run faster.

-The difference between the original and refactord script was the use nested loops in the original script.
+The difference between the original and refactored script was the use nested loops in the original script.
 A nested loop is a loop inside of a loop, which essentially tells the computer to repeat the code for as many loops that are outlined.
 The loop in the original script in show below:

 <p align="center">
 <img src="Resources/Original_Loop.png" width="600">